MicBrain/Great-Ideas-in-Computer-Architecture/README.md

-# Great Ideas in Computer Architecture.
+# Great Ideas in Computer Architecture

 ### Table of Content